nickjackolaisen/BusinessInitiaitive/_posts/tools/2023-10-31-interest_rates.md

 <br>
 <p>Harnessing the power of compound interest can significantly enhance your business's investment returns over time.</p>
 <p>By reinvesting earnings or savings into interest-bearing accounts or assets, you allow your profits to generate additional returns—leading to exponential growth in value.</p>
-<p>For instance, if you invest $10,000 at an annual 8% return compounded monthly for five years, your investment would grow to approximately $14,898—a gain of nearly $4,898 due primarily to compounding's effect.</p>
+<p>For instance, if you invest $10,000 at an annual 8% return compounded monthly for five years, your investment would grow to approximately $14,898 — a gain of nearly $4,898 due primarily to compounding's effect.</p>
 <p>By strategically utilizing compound interest in investments like savings accounts, bonds, stocks, or real estate, businesses can maximize their long-term financial growth potential.</p>
 </details>